chinabilljin/AzureGlobalConnectionToolkit/README.md

 * Support the assessment from Global Azure to China Azure or Azure Germany.
 * Support the assessment for entire subscription.
 * Support the service parity check.
-* Support limited item for cost estimation.
+* Support most item for cost estimation.

 ###CICD Tool

 * Support ARM VM migration only in current release(no classic VM support).
 * Support migration between different Azure Cloud Environments e.g. Azure Global to Azure China and Azure Germany.
 * Perform pre-migration validation.
+* Support Rename
 * PowerShell scripts based and customizable.
 * Support metadata and configuration migration (no extension support).